 St Tropez has been confused for far too long about the changes that will be made to Pampelonne Beach to protect its ecology.
 Environmental regulations were passed in 2015, but their effects on our beloved sands have been a constant guessing game for both tourists and locals.
 That’s why we decided enough is enough!

 To cut down the gossip, we commissioned meticulous research, checking through the new plans, maps and reports for all the coming Pampelonne changes.
-We even prepared an infographic showing exactly what Pampelonne 2019 will look like.
+We even prepared an infographic showing what Pampelonne will look like and the much-anticipated new beach clubs in St. Tropez.
 Spoiler: your favourite beach clubs are still there, alongside a few new surprises!

 Pampelonne Beach: a brief history

 This 4.5km stretch of beautiful golden sands and riviera glamour has drawn in crowds since the 60s, put on the map by Brigitte Bardot’s 1956 film And God Created Woman.
 Today, the rich and famous – alongside everyone else for that matter – flock to Pampelonne Beach every summer to soak up its beauty and vibrant atmosphere.

 However, the sand dunes on our beloved Plage de Pampelonne aren’t as healthy as they could be, impacted by its wild popularity.
 That’s why the world’s most famous beach is in need of some serious TLC.